datasciencecampus/coffee-and-coding/README.md

 ## Our Next Event

-Our next event will be 14:00-15:00 on Thursday 16 January 2019 in NPT D.289.
+Our next event will be 14:00-15:00 on Friday 21 February 2020 in NPT R.103.

-A hands-on Python tutorial in a Jupyter notebook, covering the use of natural language processing to detect popular terminology within patents, and visualise the usage of such terminology over time.
-The techniques are applicable to any collection of texts, only requiring dates if you also wish to carry out time series analysis.

-The Jupyter notebook will be available online, so ideally bring your laptop so you can work through it with us.
+Shiny is a package that makes it incredibly easy to build interactive web applications with R. This beginner-to-intermediate session will cover what Shiny is/can do, how you can use it in the ONS and demonstrate an highly customized dashboard that has been developed in Best Practice and Impact.

-Sign up through the [Eventbrite page](https://www.eventbrite.co.uk/e/coffee-and-coding-natural-language-processing-with-time-series-analysis-tickets-86314132895)
+Sign up through the [Eventbrite page](https://www.eventbrite.co.uk/e/coffee-and-coding-r-shiny-dashboards-tickets-94200786087)

 ### Code Surgery